michaelfester/docs/docs/reference/components/choice-component.md

 ### Data

 In the **Write to** field, select the column from your [Data Source](/docs/reference/data-sources) where you want the choices to be recorded.
-If you are using the choice component within a Form, you’ll also be able to set a default value that pre-fills this field.
+If you are using the choice component within a Form, you'll also be able to set a default value that pre-fills this field.
 This remains editable by the user.

 ### Content

 Select the source table that contains the options to be displayed.
 For Values, choose the column that contains the options users will pick from.
-If you’d like to display an image and/or alternate text in your choice, you can also configure the **Images** and **Display as** options.
+If you'd like to display an image and/or alternate text in your choice, you can also configure the **Images** and **Display as** options.

 ### Design